THE ASSEMBLY OF GOD

 (The Last Supper was the last time the disciples had a meal together with Christ before him being crucified on a tree and raised from the dead.
 IT WAS NOT THE PASSOVER MEAL.
 Besides the timeline, the type of bread eaten at the Last Supper was forbidden during the Passover and the the ensuing 7 day period of the Feast of Unleavened bread.)

 Jesus was already gone.
-Mary was 10-11 hours late, (depending on Daylight Savings Time).
-By the time she got there he had already been with the 2 fellows on the road to Emmaus.
-Who knows everything he had done by then?
+Mary was 10-11 hours late, depending on Daylight Savings Tim.
+(By the time she got there he had already been to Tartarus, showing himself alive to those angels in chains who left their original state to cohabitate with the daughters of humans on the earth.)

 God bless,